macnick/mapply/README.md

 ## Improvements

 1. Workout data is saved to localStorage.
-The data is converted to JSON and as a result, the classes and all inheritance are destroyed.
-Fixed this by recreating the objects while loading them from the localStorage.
 2. User can delete a workout, by clicking the trash icon next to it.
 It is removed from the list and the localStorage.
 3. Workout, Running and Cycling classes are in a separate file.
 4. Add map control to select which kind of map to display.
 Available options are Streets, Satellite, Hybrid, and Terrain.